Inverse trigonometric functions: Example

-Extension to complex plane
+Extension to the complex plane

 Since the inverse trigonometric functions are analytic functions, they can be extended from the real line to the complex plane.
 This results in functions with multiple sheets and branch points.
 One possible way of defining the extension is:

 where the part of the imaginary axis which does not lie strictly between the branch points (−i and +i) is the branch cut between the principal sheet and other sheets.
 The path of the integral must not cross a branch cut.
 For z not on a branch cut, a straight line path from 0 to z is such a path.
 For z on a branch cut, the path must approach from Re[x] > 0 for the upper branch cut and from Re[x] < 0 for the lower branch cut.

 The arcsine function may then be defined as:

 where (the square-root function has its cut along the negative real axis and) the part of the real axis which does not lie strictly between −1 and +1 is the branch cut between the principal sheet of arcsin and other sheets;

 which has the same cut as arcsin;

 which has the same cut as arctan;

 where the part of the real axis between −1 and +1 inclusive is the cut between the principal sheet of arcsec and other sheets;

 which has the same cut as arcsec.